balajimore/mortgage-origination/README.md

-# Mortgage Origination CorDapp (Collateralize NFT)
+# NFTs as Collateral for a Loan (Mortgage Origination CorDapp)

 It is very simple usecase for loan origination process for real estate property.